 How can you prove the value in doing a business assessment?
-Is it an exercise that takes up time and resources, but doesn’t result in tangible benefit?
-Can there be an “aha” moment?

 If done properly, a business assessment provides the business owner with significant value and benefit because it helps him/her to focus on what is important.
 Here is a real life example of how an objective look at the strategy and operations of a business helped distill, focus and change a company’s actions that resulted in increasing revenues and growth.

 The company, a SaaS (software as a service) operation, initially provided subscriptions to an application that served a very specific industry.
 The application was well-received in the industry and the company experienced steady growth.
 Revenues from new sales and renewals of annual subscriptions were rising when the economy turned and the target industry fell into a serious slump.

 Revenues fell when a small percentage of clients cancelled their subscriptions.
 The majority of subscribers, however, continued to use the application.
 Realizing the slump could last for a long time, the company took action to modify the application for use in a completely different, but promising, industry while maintaining support for their original client base.